-Before washing the underside of the mower deck, be sure the fuel valve is in the OFF position.
-Disconnect the spark plug cap.
+Before washing the underside of the mower deck, always turn the engine OFF and turn the fuel valve to the OFF position.
 Rest the mower on its right side, so the carburetor side is up.
 This will help to prevent fuel leakage and hard starting due to carburetor flooding.
-Wear heavy gloves to protect your hands from the blade(s).
+Wear heavy gloves to protect your hands from the blades.